tbachvarova/docker-nginx-php-mysql/README.md

 4. Create a new directory named "**nginx-conf**" inside the "docker-app" directory.
 Inside the "nginx-conf" directory, create a new file named "[default.conf](nginx-conf/default.conf)" and add the code.

+5. Create a "[Dockerfile.php](Dockerfile.php)" with php configuration in it.
+   The "Dockerfile-php" specifies the instructions for building a custom Docker image for the PHP service.

-5. Open the Windows command prompt or PowerShell and navigate to the "docker-app" directory.
+6. Open the Windows command prompt or PowerShell and navigate to the "docker-app" directory.
 Or do this in Terminal of your editor IDE.

-6. Run the following command to start the Docker containers:
+7. Run the following command to start the Docker containers:

    `docker-compose up -d`

    This will build the Docker containers and start them in detached mode.

-7. To access the website, open your web browser and navigate to "http://docker-app.test:8080".
+8. To access the website, open your web browser and navigate to "http://docker-app.test:8080".
 You should see the default PHP page.

-8. To access MySQL remotely, you can find the IP address of the MySQL container by running the following command in the Windows command prompt or PowerShell:
+9. To access MySQL remotely, you can find the IP address of the MySQL container by running the following command in the Windows command prompt or PowerShell:

 `docker inspect docker-app_db_1 | Select-String -Pattern "IPAddress"`